 Comment by Sally: it sounds from Memorabilia as though Isabel had not been able to bring herself to accept that Anna Bonus Kingsford was dying, until her death had actually taken place.
 It’s possible, of course, that Dr Kingsford had undergone a sudden decline in the last few weeks, so that though her death was half-expected, Isabel didn’t expect it so soon.
 However it happened, her death and the loss of her friendship, was a defining moment in Isabel’s life, for all the wrong reasons.
 In her Memorabilia she doesn’t mention any other woman to whom she was so close - her relationship with Mary Ann Atwood was not the same at all.

 The death of Anna Bonus Kingsford ends this file in the life-by-dates of Isabel de Steiger.
-The next file covers the years the rest of 1888 to 1900; including the period when Isabel was in the Order of the Golden Dawn.
+The next file covers the years the rest of 1888 to the end of 1889; including Isabel’s initiation as a member of the Order of the Golden Dawn.

 COPYRIGHT SALLY DAVIS